arunksaha/mit-65840/src/raft1/README-3B.md

   - In all cases, the responder always send her `currentTerm` (which might have been updated during the current processing, see above) in the reply.

-### AppendEntries RPC
+## AppendEntries RPC

 This RPC is used to send heartbeat.

-The request has two parameters:
+The request has the following parameters:
   - Term: leader's term
   - LeaderId: leader's server id
+  - PrevLogIndex: Index of log entry immediately preceding new ones
+  - PrevLogTerm: Term of PrevLogIndex entry
+  - Entries[]: Log entries to store (empty for heartbeat, more than one for efficiency)
+  - LeaderCommit: Leader's commitIndex

 The reply has two parameters:
   - Term: follower's current term
-  - Success: true if follower has same or lesser term
+  - Success: true only if follower's log contain an entry at `PrevLogIndex` whose term matches `PrevLogTerm`.

 ### Responder's logic

-  - In all cases, the responder always send her `currentTerm` in the reply.
+  - In all cases, the responder always send its `currentTerm` in the reply.

   - If the follower is at a higher term than the received message, then set `Success` to false.

-  - Otherwise, the following is done:
+No transitions, no appends.
+Return immediately.

   - If the follower is at an older term, then the follower is updated to catch up to leader's term and any existing voting history is erased.

+  - If `rf.log` does not contain an entry at `PrevLogIndex` or if that entry's term does not match `PrevLogTerm`, then set `Success` to false.

+  - If an existing entry conflicts with a new one (same index but different terms), delete the existing entry and all that follow it.
+    This ensures that the follower's log becomes a prefix of the leader's log.
+    This truncation step happens only after the log consistency checks pass and before appending new entries.

+  - Append any new entries not already in log.

+  - Possibly update receiver's `commitIndex` as follows:
+    ```
+      if args.LeaderCommit > rf.commitIndex {
+        rf.commitIndex = min(args.LeaderCommit, index of the last new entry)
+      }
+    ```
+    This ensures that the follower does not mark entries as committed that the leader hasn't safely replicated on a majority.

-    - The `lastHeard` timestamp is updated to void election timeout.
+  - The `lastHeard` timestamp is updated.

-    - `Success` is set to false

 ## Ticker